 - Capital Gains Tax on Real Estate – This tax is only levied if the real estate was not self-occupied and held for less than 10 years.
 In Germany, rental income is only taxed by the country in which the rental is located.

-Educating yourself on the requirements and regulations regarding taxes for American expats in Germany can help maximize your savings and prevent missing important deadlines.
+As an American living in Germany, educating yourself on the requirements and regulations regarding taxes for American expats can help maximize your savings and prevent missing important deadlines.
 And, of course, consulting with a tax professional can go a long way toward understanding your expat taxes while enjoying your time abroad!
 In the meantime, check out our tax guide for Americans working overseas for helpful tax information.

-Need Help Understanding Your US Expat Tax Obligations in Germany?
+Need Help Understanding Your US Taxes in Germany?

-Our expat-expert CPAs and IRS Enrolled Agents can help by providing the insight and expertise you need regarding US taxes for American expats in Germany.
+Our expat-expert CPAs and IRS Enrolled Agents can help by providing the insight and expertise you need regarding US taxes in Germany for American expats.
 Contact us today!